huchenlei/sd-webui-openpose-editor/README.md

 exists and has content in it.

 Some users in China have reported having issue downloading dist with the autoupdate script.
-In such situtations, the user has 2 following options to download dist
+In such situtations, the user has 2 following options to get dist
 manually:

 ### Option1: Build the application